johnbrumley/desma158/day-1.md

 Currently, the course website is hosted at: https://johnbrumley.github.io/desma158/

-Lets take a look at the syllabus and schedule
+First, let's take a look at the syllabus and schedule to get a sense of what we'll be doing in the class.
 ## [Syllabus](syllabus.md), [Schedule](schedule.md)

 # What’s a game engine?